Myanmar Shopping Tips

 9. Most Myanmar markets are open on Sundays and closed on Mondays.
 During Buddhist Lent Festival, which normally includes August October, all Myanmar markets are closed on full moon days.

 10. If you need more specific ideas about shopping in Myanmar, your private tour guide would love to share his mind.

-Or: contact us for a custom Indochina tour based on your own interest.
+You may enjoy a pleasant shopping experience in Myanmar with this sample itinerary given below!
+Surely, you can also directly contact us for a custom Indochina tour based on your own interest.